Baháʼí Faith in Greater Boston: The Obers

 In 1941 he is noted among the Green Acre management for the National Spiritual Assembly of the United States and Canada (as it was then).
 Their son married at the later summer.
 In July 1942 he gives talk at Green Acre, followed by a series of talks.

 He was in a Green Acre race Amity meeting in August 1942, and directly after was at a general session at Green Acre.

 Ober was one among several present in a 1943 series of talks at Green Acre.
 A 1944 series included Ober and Bostonian Nancy Bowditch and he gave a later series at Portsmouth Baháʼí Center.

-In 1945 Ober took a trip to Montana where he gave a talk, Ottawa in 1946, and tried to make an impression on Prince Edward Island (without much success).
-In 1947 he was in Utah giving a talk.
+In 1945 Ober took a trip to Montana, where he gave a talk, Ottawa in 1946, and tried to make an impression on Prince Edward Island (without much success).
+In 1947, he was in Utah giving a talk.

-He stayed home in the Summer of 1951, and officiated at funeral of Louis G. Gregory, which he followed up with a series of talks at Green Acre as well as other opportunities.
-For a few years the public mentions of him are a couple funerals he oversaw, but in 1956 he gave a series of talks.
+He stayed home in the summer of 1951, and officiated at funeral of Louis G. Gregory, which he followed up with a series of talks at Green Acre as well as other opportunities.
+For a few years, the public mentions of him are a couple of funerals he oversaw, but in 1956 he gave a series of talks.

-In the summer of 1961 a Baháʼí pioneer met Ober who was in a trip in Africa at the time.
+In the summer of 1961, a Baháʼí pioneer met Ober, who was on a trip in Africa at the time.